AutoLLM/AutoAgents/README-main.md

 The purpose of this project is to extend LLMs ability to answer more complex questions through chain-of-thought reasoning and information-seeking actions.

-We are focused on increasing end user confidence in LLM provided answers through added transparency on the process taken to research the question and find the answer.

 We are excited to release the initial version of AutoAgents, a proof-of-concept on what can be achieved with only well-written prompts.
 This is the initial step towards our first big milestone, releasing and open-sourcing the AutoAgents 7B model!

 Come try out our [Huggingface Space](https://huggingface.co/spaces/AutoLLM/AutoAgents)!
 Or check out the [local deployment](#how-to-use-this-repo) instructions.